huggingface/transformers/docs/source/en/model_doc/whisper.md

 ```

 Voila!
 You can swap the model with any [Whisper checkpoints](https://huggingface.co/models?other=whisper&sort=downloads) on the Hugging Face Hub with the same pipeline based on your needs.

+Bonus: You can replace `"cuda"` with `"mps"` to make it seamlessly work on Macs.

 ## Usage tips